DevOps-and-Cloud-based-Software/assignment-1/README.md

 ## GitHub Actions
 GitHub Actions automates your software development workflows from within GitHub.
 In GitHub Actions, a workflow is an automated process that you set up in your GitHub repository.
-You can build, test, package, release, or deploy any project on GitHub with a workflow.
+You can build, test, package, release, or deploy any project on GitHub as a workflow.

 ## Docker